angular-ui/ui-grid/planning_5.0.md

 - [ ] Update UI-Grid styles to modernize it a bit, i.e. issue #3210

 ## Phase 3 - Angular Upgrade
+Note: For this, we will do our best to follow the instructions laid out by the angular team in the following document: https://angular.io/guide/upgrade

 - [ ] Convert core UI-Grid component to Angular 5
 - [ ] Convert _stable features*_ of UI-Grid to Angular 5